Pilot Translational and Clinical Studies

-Next application deadline is February 1, 2016
+Most recent application deadline was February 1, 2016

 The mission of the Just-In-Time (JIT) grant mechanism is to enable investigators to use UC or CCHMC Core facilities to obtain critical data for submission of a competitive extramural proposal, patent application or commercialization agreement.
 Offered twice this fiscal year, this small grants program is designed to support clinical and translational science investigators who require the services of an institutional core to develop key preliminary data for federal (K23, R01, DOD, VA, etc.), foundation or professional association grant funding.
 Investigators may apply for up to $7,500 annually for core services that would directly facilitate the submission of a new or revised application for extramural funding.
 The Just-In-Time funding must be spent within the fiscal year awarded (by June 30, 2016).

 Please note that applications must be submitted through the CCTST Competition and Awards Program Site (CCAPS): https://ccaps.research.cchmc.org/welcome.
 Log in using your UC (“6+2”) or CCHMC username and password.

 - Just-In-Time Awards, February 2016 Submission Cycle, Year 1, FY 2016